-- 1. I will not misuse the technology issued by the school. - a.
+- 1. The acceptable use agreement states the following: I will not misuse the technology issued by the school. - a.
+My use of any technology issued by the school will be for educational purposes - b.
 I will not download inappropriate "Apps" on the technology issued by the school.
-This means Apps that are not academically related and/or approved by my Teacher, Principal, or the Executive Director of Westlake Charter School. - b.
-Although my email account can only communicate with staff email accounts, I will not send emails other than for school-related purposes. - c.
-I will not browse websites that are inappropriate or contain inappropriate content.
-This includes websites that are harmful to the technology issued by the school, offensive to other students, or that are not academically related. - d.
+This means Apps that are not academically related and/or approved by my Teacher, Principal, or the Executive Director of Westlake Charter School. - c.
+Although my email account can only communicate with staff email accounts, I will only send emails for school-related purposes. - d.
+I will browse websites that are appropriate or contain appropriate content.
+This includes websites that are not harmful to the technology issued by the school, offensive to other students, or that are not academically related. - e.
 I will not take or keep inappropriate videos/pictures on the technology issued by the school.
 This means videos or pictures that are not academically related and/or approved by my Teacher, Principal, or the Executive Director of Westlake Charter School. - 2.
-I will surrender any technology issued by the school to any staff member of Westlake Charter School at any time for inspection. - 3.
-The penalty for violating either items 1 or 2 will include appropriate school consequences, beginning with communication between the school and Parent/Guardian.
+I will surrender any technology issued by the school to any member of the Westlake Charter School Administration Team at any time for inspection. - 3.
+The penalty for violating either items 1 or 2 will include school consequences as administration deems necessary, beginning with communication between the school and Parent/Guardian.